inkscribe-org/chatherine/backend/README.md

 ## **🚀 Elevator Pitch**

 Chathy is the first “Text‑to‑Train” business assistant.
-Small business owners update their AI by texting it directly through SMS or WhatsApp (e.g., *“We’re closed this Friday for a private event”*), and Chathy instantly updates its logic, schedule, and responses—automatically and securely—powered by IBM watsonx.ai and Watson Orchestrate.
+Small business owners update their AI by texting it directly through SMS or WhatsApp (e.g., *“We’re closed this Friday for a private event”*), and Chathy instantly updates its logic, schedule, and responses—automatically and securely—powered by Google Gemini AI and Watson Orchestrate.

 ---